-Lions Catered for five AFL games at Aurora Stadium in 2016Riverside Lions

-  catering van and coffee van were in action at the five Hawthorn AFL games,

-  and NAB Cup game, at Aurora Stadium in 2016.
-Up to 18,000 hungry and thirsty

-  fans make it a busy day for the 20 plus Lions and Lions ladies crew.
+Lions will cater for five AFL games at UTAS Stadium in 2018Riverside Lions catering van and coffee van were in action at the five Hawthorn AFL games, and Pre Season game, at UTAS Stadium in 2017, Up to 18,000 hungry and thirsty fans make it a busy day for the 20 plus Lions and Lions ladies crew.

-  Electrocardiogram machine for the Launceston General HospitalOn June 18th

-  members of the Riverside Lions Club presented a cheque for $6,077 to the

-  Launceston General Hospital to enable the purchase of an Electrocardiogram

-  machine for the neonatal ward.
-The machine is portable and will be of great

-  assistance in the treatment of children at the LGH.
+Electrocardiogram machine for the Launceston General HospitalOn June 18th members of the Riverside Lions Club presented a cheque for $6,077 to the Launceston General Hospital to enable the purchase of an Electrocardiogram machine for the neonatal ward.
+The machine is portable and will be of great assistance in the treatment of children at the LGH.

 Lions Recycle for Sight receives support from Eyelines Tasmania during MayEyelines Tasmania encourages everyone to recycle their old glasses to help the sight affected in third world countries through the Lions Recycle for Sight program.

 As an incentive to recycle in May - Eyelines is offering a $50 on the spot trade in off a new pair of glasses.

 Lions Recycle for Sight is part of the Lions Clubs International Worldwide Eyeglass Recycling Program.